threepistons/recipes/rhubarb-streusel-cake.recipe.md

 You are advised to read [Tips and gotchas > Cakes](tips-gotchas.recipe.md#cakes), [Units and assumptions > Pseudo-units > juiced_fruit](units-assumptions.recipe.md#juiced_fruit), and [Tips and gotchas > Lemon and lime juices > Bottled juice in place of "juice of one lemon"](tips-gotchas.recipe.md#bottled-juice-in-place-of-juice-of-one-lemon)

+### Equipment

+- 20cm diameter springform or silicone cake tin
+- baking paper
+- tin foil
+- roasting tray, ideally pyrex as it's inert to the oxalic acid from the rhubarb
+- optional but helpful, dredging spoon
+- optional but really helpful, large metal serving spoon
+- two large mixing bowls
+- two additional containers, one suitable for four eggs to be beaten in and the other to hold less than 500ml of dry ingredients
+- a coffee or food grinder that you are willing to put almonds in, or buy the almonds pre-ground

 ### Ingredients

 * 600 g fresh rhubarb, in 2cm chunks